Password correct. Please wait...

 What image quality should I set?

-For most websites we recommend a WebP quality of 75%.
-The WebP format is very efficient, so even lower quality values often still look great and produce significantly smaller files.
+For most websites we recommend an AVIF quality of 75%.
+The AVIF format is very efficient, so even lower quality settings often still look very good and produce significantly smaller files.
+You can also switch to the more widely supported WebP format for maximum compatibility.

-In the settings of neo Optimize you can easily select the quality and immediately assess it via a preview with file size.
-This lets you quickly find the right balance between high image quality and fast load times.
+In the settings of neo Optimize you can conveniently select the quality and directly judge it via a preview with file size.
+This helps you quickly find the right balance between high image quality and fast loading times.

 Clear cache

 Does neo Optimize work with my page builder?Yes, neo Optimize works with all common page builders.
-These include Bricks, Elementor, Divi, Beaver, Oxygen, Breakdance, and Gutenberg.
+These include, among others, Bricks, Elementor, Divi, Beaver, Oxygen, Breakdance and Gutenberg.

-For Bricks and Elementor, neo Optimize can automatically read the configured image sizes and use them as the basis for optimization.
-This ensures the image is cached as close as possible to the actual display size in the frontend.
+neo Optimize can automatically read the configured image sizes and use them as the basis for optimization.
+This adjusts the image as closely as possible to the actual display size and caches it for fast delivery.

 Retina factor

-What does the retina factor do?The retina factor controls the pixel density at which images are generated for high-resolution displays.
-A higher value can make images appear sharper on Retina displays but also increases file size.
+What does the retina factor do?The retina factor controls the pixel density at which images are displayed on high-resolution screens.
+A higher value makes images appear sharper on Retina displays but also increases file size.

-By default, neo Optimize uses a retina factor of 1.5x to improve the rendering of small text, icons, and details in images on Retina displays.
+By default, the neo Optimize plugin uses a retina factor of 1.5x to enhance rendering of small text, icons and image details on Retina displays.
 In the Pro version you can set the retina factor individually and compare it directly in the preview.